dftfeDevelopers/install_DFTFE/README.md

     install_dftd4 (optional)
     compile_dftfe

+or install everything in one shot using

+    install_all

 Each function follows a standard pattern - download source into `$WD/src`, patch, compile, and install into `$INST`.
 It is HIGHLY recommended to check all warnings and errors from these installs to be sure